voideditor/void/LINEMAGE_VSCODE_GUIDE.md

 ## VSCode's Extension API

-VS Code exposes an API for building extensions.
+VSCode exposes an API for building extensions.
 Knowing about the API is really important now because LineMage is mostly an extension right now, but it won't be as relevant when we touch the sourcecode more.

 - [Files you need in an extension](https://code.visualstudio.com/api/get-started/extension-anatomy).